Epidemics: A New Old History

 Part of the Ottoman Empire’s public health strategy to deal with these diseases was the development and enforcement of quarantines.
 Joseph often wrote about the quarantining of towns and ships as they sailed between regions, as well as death tolls from various diseases.
 Typically, a 10 day quarantine was used on passengers and cargo that were carried aboard the steamships.
 In addition to quarantines, Joseph also writes about how mail underwent fumigation at quarantine stations.

-The below passages are just suggested starting places, read as many/few passages as sate your curiosity!
+The below passages are just ded starting places, read as many/few passages as sate your curiosity!
 Other passages that are not listed may include references to diseases or illnesses; please feel free to write or respond to these sections of the diaries as well.

 Read any of the following passages: